 Apolocystis bosanqueti Parasite

 Apolocystis bosanqueti n. sp.
-(Apicomplexa: Eugregarinorida) from the invasive earthworm Amynthas agrestis (Annelida: Megascolecidae)
+(Apicomplexa: Eugregarinorida) from the invasive earthworm Amynthas agrestis (Annelida: Megascolecidae).

 Read More